KarimDrafat/Calls_Classification1/README.md

 import time
 import shutil
-from google.api_core.exceptions import ResourceExhausted stop code here
+from google.api_core.exceptions import ResourceExhausted
 ```
-Explanation of Libraries:

 os: For file and environment variable operations.
 whisper: To transcribe audio files.
 google.generativeai: To use Google's Generative AI models.
 pandas: For reading and updating CSV files.
 chardet: For detecting file encodings.
 time: For handling delays in case of API retries.
 shutil: To move files after processing.
 ResourceExhausted: Handles exceptions for quota limits from the Google API.

-This structure clearly separates each section and adds the explanation after the code block.